Citrus Leisure: Kalpitiya Beach Resort

-Citrus Leisure applied for listings on Colombo Stock Exchange for two of its subsidiaries, Waskaduwa Beach Resort and Kalpitiya Beach Resort in February 2011.
+Citrus Leisure applied for listings on the Colombo Stock Exchange for two of its subsidiaries, Waskaduwa Beach Resort and Kalpitiya Beach Resort in February 2011.
 Kalpitiya Beach Resort's IPO oversubscribed 2.3 times while Waskaduwa Beach Resort's IPO oversubscribed by 3.4 times.
 Building Citrus Kalpitiya was delayed in 2013.
 Initially, Kalpitiya Beach Resort PLC was planned to build a 150-roomed, four-star resort and 50 villas.
 The number of villas planned to build was lowered to 32 in 2013.
 The lack of infrastructure such as roads and pipe-borne water that the government promised to develop was cited as the cause of the delay.

 The Securities and Exchange Commission of Sri Lanka ordered Kalpitiya Beach Resort to call an extraordinary general meeting.
 The Commission expressed "grave concern" that the company has not built the resort within the time stipulated in the IPO.
 The Commission ordered the company to reveal its true financial position to the shareholders and pass an alternative course of action.
 The company issued a clarification regarding a statement made by prime minister Ranil Wickremesinghe in the parliament.

 Restructuring

-In September 2016, Citrus Lesuire went through a corporate restructuring.
+In September 2016, Citrus Leisure underwent a corporate restructuring.
 Waskaduwa, Kalpitiya resorts and privately held Passikudah Beach Resort were placed under Hikkaduwa Beach Resort.
 In 2018, Citrus Leisure decided to abandon the plans to develop the Kalpitiya Resort.
-The company stated the capital will be employed to settle the debts the company.
+The company stated the capital would be employed to settle the debts of the company.
 Following the merger of Kalpitiya Beach Resort with Hikkaduwa Beach Resort, the Colombo Stock Exchange decided to delist Kalpitiya Beach Resort in 2018.
 Citrus Leisure opened Ceylon Curry Club, a Sri Lankan contemporary food restaurant in the Dutch Hospital, Colombo.

 Properties

 Citrus Waskaduwa is a 150-roomed five-star resort in Waskaduwa.
 The hotel commenced operations in April 2014 with the participation of president Mahinda Rajapaksa.
 Citrus Hikkaduwa is formerly known as Hotel Reefcomber.
 Hotel Reefcomber opened in 1973.
 The hotel was relaunched as Citrus Hikkaduwa in January 2012.
 Citrus Hikkaduwa is consisted of 100 rooms and is located in Hikkaduwa.
-In 2015, 175 years old Steuart House in Colombo Fort was converted into a city hotel.
+In 2015, the 175 year-old Steuart House in Colombo Fort was converted into a city hotel.
 George Steuart Group, the parent company of Citrus Leisure, leased the property to Citrus Silver Ltd to operate a 50-roomed, Scottish-themed hotel.
 The hotel was named the Steuart by Citrus.
 The rooms of the hotel are named after Scottish toponyms.